-With economists predicting a recession for much of 2023, many companies are tightening their belts to protect their bottom line.
+With fears over a recession impacting all sectors for much of 2023, many companies have tightened their belts to protect their bottom line.
 So where does this leave their event programmes?
 And how should eventprofs and in-house corporate planners plan event programmes around the uncertain landscape ahead?

 We’re asking experts about the trends, hurdles, and opportunities they see in the industry this year and beyond.
 In this article, we’ve asked four event experts about organising strategic events against a backdrop of risk aversion and tighter pockets, from how to make the case for those events, to how to make them stand out and draw new business.
 Read on for their insights!

 We dived into the effect of the cost-of-living crisis on events back in November, hearing from those with their fingers on the pulse of the industry what changes they expected to see happening as inflation took hold.
 Now, almost 9 months on, what impacts has the industry experienced?

 Firstly, inflation has continued to push up prices in supply chains, making budgeting for events an increasingly difficult process.
 Insights from the Meetings Industry Association suggested that three quarters of suppliers have had to increase their prices, which has had an inevitable knock-on effect on event budgets.